microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 ### Select multiple code cells

 To select multiple cells, start with one cell in selected mode.
-If you want to select consecutive cells, hold down shift and click the last cell you would like select.
-If you want to select any group of cells, hold down shift and click the cells you'd like to add to your selection.
+If you want to select consecutive cells, hold down `kbstyle(Shift)` and click the last cell you want to select.
+If you want to select any group of cells, hold down `kbstyle(Shift)` and click the cells you'd like to add to your selection.

 Selected cells will be indicated by the filled background.